awesomemotive/one-click-demo-import/docs/import-problems.md

 That means, that your hosting server is missing one of a very common PHP modules and it has to be enabled before any import functionality will work on your site.
 The missing PHP modules are: **php-xml** or/and **php-dom**.
 Please contact your hosting company and ask them to install that for you.
 These are very common modules, so I don't know why they do not install them by default.

-> Fatal error:  Class 'XMLReader' not found in .../wp-content/plugins/one-click-demo-import/vendor/proteusthemes/wp-content-importer-v2/src/WXRImporter.php on line 123
+> Fatal error:  Class 'XMLReader' not found in .../wp-content/plugins/one-click-demo-import/vendor/awesomemotive/wp-content-importer-v2/src/WXRImporter.php on line 123

 Similarly as above, but this time the [XMLReader](http://php.net/manual/en/book.xmlreader.php) PHP module/extention is missing.
 Please contact your hosting company and ask them to install that for you.
 These are very common modules, so I don't know why they do not install them by default.

 **2. no errors, but media import failing**

 If there are no errors in log file as well as no errors in the plugin importer screen or server logs, the issue might be a custom, changed WordPress installation.
 Some hosting providers install their own "improved" modified WordPress, with must-use plugins or other changes in the script.
-[We've received reports before (private link)](https://proteusthemes.zendesk.com/agent/tickets/11650) that the importer was not working due to these hosting provider "improvements":
+We've received reports before, that the importer was not working due to these hosting provider "improvements":

 > Our hosting and domain provider is using their "better" wordpress edition, there are some plugins added as default, i don´t know what else.
 > This time i used just official wordpress and all was quick and smooth.